dmarks2/liferay-plugin-intellij/documentation/structures_templates_adt.md

 Implicit Journal Structure variables
 ------------------------------------

 Variables defined in the corresponding structure are available.
 Structure files in XML (Liferay 6.x) and JSON (Liferay 7 / DXP) are supported.
+For
+Liferay 7.4 the new JSON structure based on the Data Engine implementation is supported, too.
 You can access nested structure variables and even access variables from a loop variable (Freemarker only).

 A quick documentation popup is available which shows the name, the type, the label and the tip from the structure.